mendix/mendix-ui-theme-silverlinings/README.md

 The mobile directory include specific styling for your tablet or phone pages and widgets.
 This is useful to target only mobile use cases.

 ##### Custom Folder
 The custom folder is a duplication from the library folder.
-We advice all of our users to make their customizations in this folder.
+We advice all of our users to make their customizations in this folder so you can always go back to the library.
 We made sure you are able to easily find all the elements and resources needed to style an Mendix application.

 ###### Custom Variables file
 It's possible to do almost all your default styling in the *_custom-variables* file.
 In this file you are able to change your default colors, layouts, spacing, typography, widgets and more.